warbe-maker/VBA-Trace/README.md

 | _LogTitle_  | Property, string expression, Let only, specifies the begin and end trace title, defaults to "Begin execution trace", "End execution trace" |

 ## Installation
-Download [mTrc.frm][4] and import it to your VB-Project.
+Download [mTrc.bas][4] and import it to your VB-Project.

 ## Usage
-> This _Common Component_ is prepared to function completely autonomously ( download, import, use) but at the same time to integrate with my personal 'standard' VB-Project design.
+> This _Common Component_ is designed to function completely autonomously ( download, import, use).
+However, the design also integrates to my own VB-Project.
 See [Conflicts with personal and public _Common Components_][8] for more details.

 ### Module/component preparation
 Copy the following code into any module/component a procedure may possibly be traced: